kasper-piskorski/docs/pages/documentation/4-migration/SQL-migration.md

 ### In Java

-While the migration seems rather lengthy when written out in Graql, you only need a few lines of code to accomplish this migration in Mindmaps:
+While the migration seems rather lengthy when written out in Graql, you only need a few lines of code to accomplish this migration in Grakn:

 ```java-test-ignore
 // get the JDBC connection